Jayesh8946/sql-data-warehouse-project/README.md

 ## Project Inspiration

-This project was inspired by the SQL Data Warehouse Project by Baraa Khatib Salkini and was recreated as a hands-on learning experience.
+Inspired by a SQL Data Warehouse learning project by Baraa Khatib Salkini.
+Built independently as a practical exercise in data warehousing, ETL pipelines, and analytics engineering.

 ---

-## License
+## 🛡️ License

 This project is licensed under the MIT License.

 ---

-## About Me
+## 🌟 About Me

 I am an aspiring Data Analyst passionate about SQL, data engineering, and analytics.